 In order to set savings targets, you’ll likely need to consider your overall budget and your financial goals, and then decide what your priorities are and how much you can set aside for future financials goals after taking care of your immediate financial needs.

 After you determine your goals, you can plan backwards and start setting aside what you need to save in order to reach them.
 You might want to look into starting a retirement savings plan—there are more options than just an employer-backed 401(k).
 For example, you can open a ira savings account in addition to a employer-backed 401(k).

 If you have debt, like student loans, then paying that off might be one of your first priorities.
 Consider paying off the highest interest rate loans and credit cards first and, if it makes sense for you, refinancing to lower interest rates when possible.

-Next, you might be thinking of setting money aside for retirement.
+Next, you might be thinking of setting money aside for retirement when you’re 30.
 If your employer offers a 401(k), then it can be a good idea to contribute however much they will match, if applicable.
 If your employer doesn’t offer a 401(k), then consider another retirement savings account option.